 Protection is against parvovirus, distemper, hepatitis, bordetella and parainfluenza (kennel cough).
 As part of the program, we will also take care of heartworm, intestinal worms and external parasites, and spend at least 30 minutes with the puppy and their owner on a detailed health check and information session.
-You may also like to take up 1 month’s Free Puppy and Kitten Insurance

 The same Nobivac vaccines are also used for the following year’s C5 vaccination.
 In adult dogs they provide an extended duration of immunity.
 This allows us to only give the triennial vaccine against parvovirus, distemper and hepatitis every 3 years.
 Although the canine cough vaccination is still necessary annually for adequate protection, using Nobivac C5 reduces the number of vaccine components the dog is exposed to over their lifetime without reducing their protection or increasing the overall cost.